evansd/whitenoise/docs/django.rst

 Available Settings
 ------------------

-The DjangoWhiteNoise class takes all the same configuration options as the WhiteNoise base class, but rather than accepting keyword arguments to its constructor it uses Django settings.
+The WhiteNoiseMiddlware class takes all the same configuration options as the WhiteNoise base class, but rather than accepting keyword arguments to its constructor it uses Django settings.
 The setting names are just the keyword arguments uppercased with a 'WHITENOISE\_' prefix.